+The temperature control dial allows rear passengers to adjust the temperature of the outlet air.
 The air conditioner system in your NISSAN vehicle is charged with a refrigerant designed with the environment in mind.

 This refrigerant does not harm the earth's ozone layer.